Skip to content

 Criteria for a good function

-It follows that for a chunk of code to be a good candidate to be made into a separate function, even if we are using it only once, it must simplify our mental model ("coding") of the problem by allowing us to think, not of the individual steps involved but of a simple description of the task.
+For a chunk of code to be a good candidate to be made into a separate function, even if we are using it only once, it must simplify our mental model of the problem by allowing us to think, not of the individual steps involved but of a simple description of the task.

 The markers will be extremely tough on this